How Much Does Renters Insurance Cost in New York?

 Security features in your apartment will also give you a discount.

-The majority of reviews for Progressive are positive, but the one issue that customers felt uneasy about was the fact that the insurance company requires you to share your most intimate personal information—your social security number and your birthdate—in step 1in the application process.
+Most reviews for Progressive are positive.
+Still, the one issue customers felt uneasy about was that the insurance company requires you to share your most intimate personal information—your social security number and birthdate—in step 1 of the application process.

 Cost of Progressive Renters Insurance